 That being said, covering up is never a bad idea.
 “In general, the less surface area the better,” he says.
 While completely wrapping or covering the hair would be best, wearing the hair up would also provide more protection than just leaving hair down, and hair length should also be considered.

-While you don’t need to worry about direct exposure between an object (like a scrunchie) transferring from the hair, if you touch the hair tie and then touch your mouth, you’re entering shakey territory.
-“Coronavirus can adhere to different material such as metal or plastic and paper or cardboard.
+While you don’t need to worry about direct exposure between an object (like a scrunchie) transferring from the hair, if you touch the hair tie and then touch your mouth, you’re entering shaky territory.
+“Coronavirus can adhere to different materials such as metal or plastic and paper or cardboard.
 When thinking through how to protect yourself consider the most likely route of transmission.
-The primary exposure route is through the nose, mouth and to a lesser degree the eyes.
-COVID-19 also seems to worsen with increased exposure either through duration, length of time of both.
-So low grade exposures probably are happening quite frequently and for many are not causing any problems,” says Dr. Firshein.
+The primary exposure route is through the nose, mouth, and to a lesser degree, the eyes.
+COVID-19 also seems to worsen with increased exposure either through duration, length of time, or both.
+So low-grade exposures probably are happening quite frequently and for many are not causing any problems,” says Dr. Firshein.